 Method of workflowApi (work- flowContextService) Explanation Ticket createChildTicket(Ticket pTicket, String pTicketText, Unit pCustomer) Creates a new child ticket.
-The queue and all Custom Fields have to be set in the script, nothing is set automatically.
+Queue, priority, and category have to be set correctly.
 List<ticket> getChildTickets()</ticket> IntSet containing the ticket objects of the child tickets of the current ticket.
 List<ticket> getBrotherTickets()</ticket> IntSet containing the ticket objects of the brother tickets of the current ticket.
 Ticket getParentTicket() Ticket object of the parent ticket or null if the current ticket does not have a parent ticket.
 List <ticket> getTargetTickets(Tick- etRelationType pType)</ticket> Get list of ticket objects that current ticket has relations of cer- tain type to.
 For those relations, the current ticket is the source ticket.
-List <ticket> getTargetTickets(long pTicketId, TicketRelationType pType)</ticket> Get list of ticket objects that current ticket has relations of cer- tain type to.
+List <ticket>getTargetTickets(long pTicketId, TicketRelationType pType)</ticket> Get list of ticket objects that current ticket has relations of cer- tain type to.
 For those relations, the ticket given with pTick- etId is the source ticket.
 List <ticket> getSourceTickets(Tick- etRelationType pType)</ticket> Get list of ticket objects that current ticket has relations of cer- tain type from.
 For those relations, the current ticket is the destination ticket.